crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Set travel exclusion.
 If an exclusion is already present, change size (from single square to full field of vision); after that, remove exclusion.

+R#
+  Set an exclusion with an arbitrary radius, where # is a number from 1 to 8.
+  If an exclusion is already present, change its radius to #.

 Ctrl-E
   Erase all travel exclusions at once.